Z0ntaro/Z0ntaro/README.md

 - 👋 Hi, I’m @Zontaro
 - 👀 How can I interest you ?
-- 🌱 I’m currently learning c language
+- 🌱 I’m currently persuing b.tech
 - 📫 reach me at arghyadeep0786gmail.com

 <!---